Catherine O'Neill, Countess of Tyrone: Life on the Continent

 Once she was settled in Rome, Catherine's distress did not subside.
 She found the Italian climate, the separation from her children, and her diminished lifestyle all unacceptable.
 Catherine asked to return to Leuven to reunite with her children, but her petitions were constantly denied by Spanish authorities.
 It seems her husband also refused to let her relocate to Leuven.
 When Catherine pleaded for her health, frequently complaining about the "city's air", the authorities suggested she go to Naples or Sicily.
 A doctor who arrived in Rome to attend to her ailing husband confirmed that Catherine was sick.
 He treated her and she showed marked improvement.

-It was later suggested that once in Rome she had an affair with Robert Lombard, the nephew of Peter Lombard, the Catholic Archbishop of Armagh, who was a noted supporter of the Earl.
+It has been suggested that in Rome she had an affair with Robert Lombard, the nephew of Peter Lombard, the Catholic Archbishop of Armagh, who was a noted supporter of the Earl.
 Robert Lombard was a spy for the Crown and may have attempted to get information from the Countess about her husband, which he relayed on to London and Dublin.
+The proposed timing of the "affair" coincides with Peter Lombard moving out of the residence he shared with the Earl for seven years.

 Hugh O'Neill died on 20 July 1616, and Catherine was left with the responsibilities for O'Neill's family and retainers.
 In August 1617, Catherine's son Brian, aged 13, was found hanged in his bedroom in Brussels.
 Historians Paul Walsh and John O'Hart believe Brian was murdered by an English assassin.
 Catherine's step-sons Hugh and Henry died from illness in 1609 and 1610 respectively.
 These deaths only intensified her increasing isolation.
 Furthermore, she became estranged from her oldest son Shane over her late husband's will.
 According to the will, she would receive 172 crowns per month - short of her Spanish pension of 550 crowns per month.
 The remaining 378 crowns per month would be split amongst O'Neill's dependents.
 However, if Catherine failed to maintained "herself honorably,... not a penny is to be given to her."

 The unhappy retainers asked the late earl's secretary, Henry O'Hagan, to inform Shane that his mother was refusing to give them the money bequeathed to them.
 The claimants asked for Shane's support and even suggested that Catherine be "enclosed in a convent of nuns".
 They cautioned Shane to send someone to Rome, to deposit his late father's money and valuable in a bank before Catherine could.
 Historian Jerrold Casway believes this saga exposes the Irish refugees' "extreme dependency", as well as Catherine's estrangement from her husband and his retainers.